The Flu: A Guide for Parents by CDC

 Health Office Information

 - Immunizations: All students entering Westbrook Public Schools per the State of Connecticut must show proof of having received immunizations for DPT (tetanus), MMR (Measles, Mumps, Rubella), Polio, Hepatitis B, and Varicella (or documentation of disease).
-In addition, all 7th grade students must show proof of having received a Tdap vaccine and a meningococcal vaccine.
+In addition, all 7th grade students must show proof of having received a Tdap vaccine and a meningococcal vaccine and all 5th grade students must show proof of having received the Hepatitis A series.
 The only exceptions are for medical or religious reasons and documentation must be received in the health office.

 - Health Screenings: Routine health screenings will be conducted by the nurse during the school year.
 Vision and Hearing: 5th Postural/Scoliosis: 5th and 7th for females and 8th for males.
 Note: the 6th and 10th grades should receive their screenings at their required comprehensive physicals.